cunum/lutris-scripts/README.md

 7. Choose where to install the game.
 The default is fine unless you want to change it.
 Also click `Create steam shortcut` so the game will be available in your library in Game Mode.
 Click Continue.

 8. Click the `...` button under `GOG setup exe` and select the setup exe file from step 2.
-(Note: for Dino Crisis 1+2 you also need to download the HQ (audio, video, texture) packs manually and link the files here.)
+(Note: for Dino Crisis 1+2 and RE3 you also need to download the HQ (audio, video, texture) packs manually and link the files here.)

 9. Click `Install` and let it do it's thing.